Collegium Announces Publication of Data on Oral Abuse Potential of Xtampza ER

-The results demonstrated that intact and chewed Xtampza ER (fed or fasted) had statistically significantly lower peak "Drug Liking" when compared with crushed immediate-release oxycodone.
-Furthermore, Xtampza ER when taken chewed was bioequivalent to taking it intact as determined by maximum plasma concentration (Cmax) and area under the curve (AUC).
+The study results demonstrated that chewed Xtampza ER had significantly lower peak "Drug Liking" (Emax) when compared with crushed immediate-release oxycodone (p < 0.0001).
+Furthermore, there was no difference in the pharmacokinetics when Xtampza ER was chewed or taken intact as determined by the bioequivalence parameters (Cmax and AUC).

-Although Xtampza ER has abuse-deterrent properties, abuse by injection and by the oral and nasal routes of administration is still possible.
+Abuse of Xtampza ER by injection and by the nasal route of administration, as well as by the oral route is still possible.